Skip to main content

 Octet

 8 bits of data.
-Often referred to as a byte, but because "byte" did not always exclusively refer to 8 bits, "octet" is used for the sake of specificity.
+Often referred to as a byte, but because "byte" did not always exclusively refer to 8 bits, "octet" is used when describing network addresses for the sake of specificity.

 OSC